AriEncarnacion/youtube-trivia/README.md

   * YoutubeTrivia uses a 0-100 score system, color coded based on the score.
 This gives the user more insight into how their answer performed.

 ### Possible Improvements
+ * A ton of code cleanup and standardization of TailwindCSS.
+I like Tailwind but it does get messy if not organized properly.
  * Saveable sessions via DB, using a non-secure custom key (Like FastQuiz, when2meet, etc)
  * Add Youtube video embedding to give the user a chance to study before taking the quiz
  * Improvements to model response speed via streaming (when streamed objects become usable, currently they're unstable at best)
  * Fine-tuning/prompt engineering to improve model response quality

 ### Observational notes while completing this project
 * OpenAI API implemented via Vercel AI SDK.
 Makes for clean code, but I feel the responses from OpenAI API Native SDK were faster.